 Imagine walking into a colorfully immersive environment made entirely of fiber, exploding with vibrancy and texture.
 As you walk from room to room, new adventures await you in art installations you can’t help but sink your hands, and mind, into.

-The Craft Yarn Council is excited to announce a new partnership with Dallas’ premiere experiential art and retail pop up, Sweet Tooth Hotel, to bring an immersive fiber experience to audiences across the country.
-The new installation, titled “Intangible,” opens in spring 2020.
+The Craft Yarn Council is excited to announce a new partnership with Dallas’ premiere experiential art exhibit, Sweet Tooth Hotel, to bring an immersive fiber experience to audiences across the country.
+The new installation, titled “Intangible,” opened June 2020.

-“Intangible” showcases an all-female lineup of some of the top fiber artists from around the United States, including yarn-bomb extraordinaire London Kaye (Los Angeles, CA), Fiber Artist Niki Dionne (Dallas, TX), Muralist and Illustrator Alli Koch (Dallas, TX), Fiber Artist Jackie Lawrence (Denton, TX), Installation Fiber Artist and Yarn Bomber Hannah Busekrus (Austin, TX), Crochet Designer Twinkie Chan (San Francisco, CA) and Textile Designer Molly Sydnor (Dallas, TX).
+“Intangible” showcases an all-female lineup of some of the top fiber artists from around the United States, including yarn-bomb extraordinaire London Kaye (Los Angeles, CA), Fiber Artist Niki Dionne (Dallas, TX), Muralist and Illustrator Alli Koch (Dallas, TX), Fiber Artist Jackie Lawrence (Denton, TX), Installation Fiber Artist and Yarn Bomber Hannah Busekrus (Austin, TX), Crochet Designer Twinkie Chan (San Francisco, CA), Textile Designer Molly Sydnor (Dallas, TX), Dallas Yarn Bomber Co-Founder Sally Ackerman (Dallas, TX), Knit Artist Joanna Lin (Dallas, TX) and Embroidery Artist Kara Herman (Denton, TX).
 Each artist has been given a dedicated space to create their own whimsical world completely made from fiber and are the first cohort for CYC AIR (Craft Yarn Council Artist-In-Residence program).

 Since each of the artists are using large quantities of yarn for their installs, we wanted to do a special series of Happy Place blog posts to dive into how each of them are storing their yarn and organizing it.
 Read on for our CYC AIR Happy Place with Hannah Busekrus of Hanasaurusrex and /h//s/r/ textiles!
 Hannah is a fiber artist, yarn bomber, illustrator and all around awesome person who was part of our Humans That Yarn campaign!